AlwinHollebrandse/WordSearch/README.md

 # Developer’s Note
 This project was inspired by my dislike of solving word searches.
 The task seemed so tedious that I knew it was something a computer was meant to do.
 Initially I just created the 2D word search solver.
 After completing this, I realized that I did not want to write my own word searches to test my solver with.
 This led me to designing the 2D world search generator.
 Upon completing this, I wondered if I could create 3D versions.
 It turns out that I could, but it was more difficult than I anticipated.
 Because the project seemed small and simple to me when I started it, I did not create it on Github.
 As the scope ramped up it became apparent that I should have used Github.
 Hence the large initial commit.
 Because this project was a way for me to learn python, there were a few design things I would change.
 I should have used numpy arrays instead of lists.
 While I was developing this, I assumed that lists worked like arrays because of the ‘[]’s.
 My java background betrayed me.
 I learned the hard way that the reading order is the opposite of what I expected.
 As in a python list with the indexes of [1][2][3] will check the depth 1, the hweight2, and the width 3 as opposed to my expected array reading of width 1, height 2, and depth 3.
 At least the numerous and seemingly impossible “list out of bounds” errors taught me well.

+# Local Usage
+Install the components needed to use a virtual shell In one terminal, enter the needed shell.
+Ex: 'pipenv shell' In that same terminal, run the bootstrap file. './bootstrap.sh' In an other terminal hit the endpoint you want.
+Ex: 'curl http://localhost:5000/solveWordSearch'